 You wouldn’t have to wait until you develop new skills to do the job.
 On the other hand, imagine that same person with no experience or transferable skills applying for a job at one of the top sales companies in the world.

 Chances are that he will be rejected.
 We all know that we live in a competitive economy and we only get so many chances before we get left behind.
-Transferable skills allow us to use our existing talents and knowledge for types of jobs and companies within that field or even completely outside of that field.
+Transferable skills allow us to use our existing talents and knowledge for various types of jobs and companies, both within our current field and in entirely new ones.
+The HIGH5 strengths assessment is an invaluable tool in this process, helping you uncover your innate strengths and showing how they translate into transferable skills.
+For instance, if the assessment reveals ‘problem-solving’ as one of your top strengths, this could be a highly transferable skill applicable in sales, management, or even creative fields.
+By understanding your strengths through HIGH5, you can more effectively identify and articulate your transferable skills, giving you a significant advantage in today’s competitive job market.

 List of 11 Examples of Transferable Skills